Theodore-Chatziioannou/athenspop/README.md

 The installation of athenspop requires the creation of a virtual environment These can be achieved by installing [virtualvenv](https://virtualenv.pypa.io/en/latest/installation.html) package.

-Spyder of Jupyter users: Keep in mind that the [spyder_kernels](https://pypi.org/project/spyder-kernels/) will not automatically installed in the virtual environment.
+Spyder or Jupyter users: Keep in mind that the [spyder_kernels](https://pypi.org/project/spyder-kernels/) will not automatically installed in the virtual environment.
 Please install them before runinng the models in this new environment.

 You can install the library as follows: